Skip to main content

 The 17% growth in community care creates a knock-on effect on Medical Services: VA facilities see increased clinical complexity among patients who remain in direct care (lower-acuity patients route to community care more readily), while the referral authorization and triage function — 39.6 million referrals since the June 2019 MISSION Act launch — requires clinical decision support infrastructure to manage at volume.
 Verified — VA BiB for referral count, attributed to MISSION Act community care program

-The Ambient Scribe IDIQ (36C10B26R0006) funded through this account closed April 3.
-Awards pending.
+The Ambient Scribe IDIQ (36C10B26R0006) funded through this account closed April 6, 2026.
+Awards expected Summer 2026.
+See dedicated row #s26 below.
 Mental health residential rehabilitation (MHRRTP) expansion — a figure flagged for verification — will be addressed in Part 2 of this budget series.

 Action Window